unlhcc/crane-modules/README.md

 If you've already cloned it, do a pull to make sure you're up to date:

 `git checkout master`

 `git pull`

-Next, create a branch to add the new package module to.
+Next, create a branch to add the new package module (or changes to an existing module) to.
 Good practice is to name the branch with the package name and version; for example, `mypackage-1.0`.
 Create the new branch via the `checkout` command:

 `git checkout -b mypackage-1.0`